EssenceSentry/awesome-web-resources/README.md

 - [Free Royalty Free Music — Fugue](https://icons8.com/music) – Download free background music for your videos, movies, and websites.
 Free both for personal and commercial projects.

-- [Freesound – Freesound](https://freesound.org/) – Freesound: collaborative database of creative-commons licensed sound for musicians and sound lovers.
+- [Freesound](https://freesound.org/) – Collaborative database of creative-commons licensed sound for musicians and sound lovers.
 Have you freed your sound today?

-- [Thousands of Albums.
+- [PasteMagazine](https://www.pastemagazine.com/noisetrade/music/) – Thousands of Albums.
 Completely Free.
-Completely Legal :: NoiseTrade :: Paste Magazine :: NoiseTrade](https://www.pastemagazine.com/noisetrade/music/) – Thousands of Albums.
-Completely Free.
-Completely Legal :: NoiseTrade :: Paste Magazine
+Completely Legal.

 - [Wistia’s Music Collection](https://wistia.com/resources/music) – Download some free background tracks to add energy and emotion to your videos.